The Promised Land

 I played the ‘Grand Golf Club’ in the company of Shawn Cox, the Director of Golf and will forever think fondly of his golf course!
 After the drubbing I’d endured at Torrey South, my ailing game suddenly leapt back to life.
 Shawn didn’t give me much input; we both arrived at the same conclusion; I needed to fire my hips ahead of my arms ‘Hogan-esque’ style.
 I’ve worked on this in the past but I’ve never made such sweet, effortless contact that simply ‘collected’ the ball on the way through!
 Birdie bliss!

 And after another birdie at the 18th, I arrived back at the clubhouse anticipating a standing ovation from an admiring gallery.
 Instead, there were policemen with dogs and grey-suited goons talking up their sleeves, skulking around the pot plants and azaleas.
 “What’s going on?”
-I whispered to Shawn thinking some dangerous animal had escaped San Diego Zoo!
+I whispered to Shawn thinking a dangerous animal had escaped San Diego Zoo!
 “It’s a POTUS,” he replied.
 “A POTUS?”
-I repeated, none the wiser still thinking ‘escaped animal’.
+I repeated, none the wiser and still thinking of some ‘escaped animal’.
 And it must be extremely dangerous one to cause all this fuss.
 “A Past President Of The United States!”
 Shawn clarified!
 “Ah!
 Clinton!”
 I immediately guessed!
 And indeed, it was!
 Bill was teeing up just as I was sinking that final birdie putt on the 18th.
 With all those pistol-packing goons going about, just as well I didn’t shout!

 CARLSBAD’S GOOD FOR GOLF